-While much of the focus on reducing waste in research has been on primary studies, in particular clinical trials, systematic reviews and meta analyses can compound the problem.
-Here, Larissa Shamseer, PhD candidate in the Knowledge Synthesis Group at the University of Ottawa, and David Moher, co-Editor-in-Chief of Systematic Reviews, discuss the need to apply the same standards to systematic reviews as are seen in clinical trials, including registration and publication of protocols.
+While much of the focus on reducing waste in research has been on primary studies, in particular clinical trials, systematic reviews and meta-analyses can compound the problem.
+Here, Larissa Shamseer, a PhD candidate in the Knowledge Synthesis Group at the University of Ottawa, and David Moher, co-Editor-in-Chief of Systematic Reviews, discuss the need to apply the same standards to systematic reviews as are seen in clinical trials, including registration and publication of protocols.

 So, what is the problem?

 For those of us paying attention, there has been a slow, yet steady buzz for many years about the waste incurred in biomedical research.
 Eighty-five percent of research investment is estimated to be lost because the wrong questions are asked, inappropriate research designs/methods are used, poor regulations are in place, or researchers incompletely/inadequately report their research, or fail to publish it at all.

 To date, much of the focus on waste has been around primary studies, namely clinical trials; however, most people likely don’t realize that systematic reviews, which are essential in summarizing and synthesizing primary research, not only magnify waste in primary studies but also contribute to it much in the same way… although to a lesser extent.